Guide to Sensory Appreciation of Honey

 3. Aroma — The First Sensory Impression

 Gently warming honey releases aromatic notes that may be floral, fruity, herbal, resinous, malty or earthy.
-These aromas describe the honey’s personality without identifying plant species.
-Italian sensory practice emphasizes perceiving and naming characteristics, not inferring botanical origin.
+These aromas describe the honey’s personality.
+Italian sensory practice emphasizes perceiving and naming characteristics, but not for the purpose of inferring botanical origin.

 4. Taste — Structure and Balance

 Taste reveals the interplay of sweetness, acidity, a possible hint of natural bitterness and mouthfeel.
 Some honeys feel bright or delicate; others taste dense, warm or mellow.
-Taste describes the honey’s structural character, not its floral identity.
+Taste describes the honey’s structural character.

 5. Aftertaste — Persistence and Evolution

 Aftertaste describes how flavor lingers or develops once the honey has melted.
-Some honeys finish quickly; others unfold into herbal, woody or savory notes.
+Some honeys finish quickly; others unfold into herbal, woody, savory notes or even spicy.
 Persistence is one of honey’s most expressive qualities.

 How to Perform a Sensory Evaluation